mr-mixas/Struct-Diff.pm/README.md

 - R

-    similar for 'A', but for removed items.
+    Similar for 'A', but for removed items.

 - U

-    represent 'unchanged' items - common for both structures.
+    Represent 'unchanged' items - common for both structures.

 ### Available options

 - noX

-    Where X is a status (A, N, O, R, U); such status will be omitted
+    Where X is a status (A, N, O, R, U); such status will be omitted.

 - trimR

-    Drop removed item's data
+    Drop removed item's data.

 ## dselect